avbentem/libelium-waspmote-lorawan/README.md

 | bytes | data
 | :---: | ----------------------------------------------------------------------------
-|  0-5  | 3 × 16 bits minimum, median and maximum values for temperature, Celcius
+|  1-7  | 3 × 16 bits minimum, median and maximum values for temperature, Celcius
-|  6-11 | 3 × 16 bits minimum, median and maximum values for atmospheric pressure, kPa
+|  7-12 | 3 × 16 bits minimum, median and maximum values for atmospheric pressure, kPa
-| 12-17 | 3 × 16 bits minimum, median and maximum values for NO<sub>2</sub>, ppm
+| 13-18 | 3 × 16 bits minimum, median and maximum values for NO<sub>2</sub>, Volt
-|   18  | 8 bits unsigned battery level, percentage
+|   19  | 8 bits unsigned battery level, percentage

 This is not at all optimal: